applet-magic.com

 USA

 Although there is a ready demand by the general public for figures on the magnitudes of earthquakes there is a misperception on the part of that general public as to the nature and meaning of those magnitude figures.
 Most believe that the broadcast figures are based on the scale devised by Charles Richter in the 1930's.
-The figures were once based on this scale but now a scale based upon seismic moment has superceded the Richter scale.
+The figures were once based on that scale but now a scale based upon seismic moment has superceded the Richter scale.
 The two scales do not differ significantly for moderate size quakes (magnitudes 2 to 6) so the distinction does not matter for the general public.
 The two scales do however differ for the more severe quakes (7.0 and above).

 The first earthquake magnitude scales were simple designations such as major/minor.
 But soon people wanted a more refined classification scheme.
 Some observers added a {moderate, median, mean} category.
 Soon there were multilevel classifications based upon observed damage.
 One such classification was formulated by Giuseppe Mercalli around 1900 in Italy.
 It was modified by American seismologists in 1931.
 This Modified Mercalli Intensity (MMI) scale is given below.
 To emphasis that it is a qualitative ranking the categories as designated by Roman numerals rather than Arabic numerals.